TheAlcatraz/Earth_Leakage_Monitor/README.md

  Instrument will measure and display leakage current in the dc-db box at the power station Earth Leakage Monitoring is a critical task since any leakage exceeding 5mAmps will result in control systems and transformers exploding
- The Instrument requirement were given by substation battery supplier in Tirupati india
+ The Instrument requirement were given by substation battery supplier in Tirupati India

  ELM specifications: